 For those struggling with credit card debt, one of the biggest issues is mounting interest charges.
 It’s hard to stop the bleeding when compounding interest gets tacked on every month, which becomes even more challenging the higher the debt balance.

-Many Americans have combated the issue by performing a balance transfer to a card with a lower interest rate — ideally a 0% Introductory APR offer for a set promotional period of time— allowing them to pay off their debt without the added hassle of sky-high interest charges inflating an account balance.
+Many Americans have combated the issue by performing a balance transfer to a card with a lower interest rate — ideally a 0% (link: /learn/articles/what-are-the-benefits-of-an-introductory-apr text: Introductory APR) offer for a set promotional period of time— allowing them to pay off their debt without the added hassle of sky-high interest charges inflating an account balance.

 However, the financial effects of COVID-19 have caused many credit card issuers to pull back caused many credit card issuers to pull back on 0% APR offers for balance transfers, by either reducing the length of the promotional periods or getting rid of the offers altogether.
 A big contributing factor is issuers wanting to reduce risk, which will make it more difficult for consumers with lower credit scores to take advantage of 0% APR.